 Be sure to listen to Dr. Schindler's podcast on addiction.

 To participate in the program, patients must be referred by their primary care physician.

-The program, which is managed by the Department of Psychiatry at Drexel University College of Medicine, is located at 4700 Wissahickon Avenue (Wissahickon and Route 1/Roosevelt Boulevard).
+The program is part of the Department of Psychiatry at Drexel University College of Medicine and is located at 4700 Wissahickon Avenue (Wissahickon and Route 1/Roosevelt Boulevard).